 In 1876 the Jolly Sailor and the four cottages were sold at auction, raising £1800.
 The buyer was, we believe, James Lamb, aged 47, born in Manchester, formerly a brick and tile dealer, who took on the pub.
 Helping him in the pub were his wife Fanny Lamb, his daughter Mary Ann Lamb and niece Eliza Lamb.
 In 1880 and 1883 James Lamb purchased additional land from the Freeholders Company (successors to the Davenport family), extending the grounds beyond James Croft's original triangular plot to allow the creation of a bowling green.
 James Lamb died at the Jolly Sailor, aged just 53, in March 1886, his wife having died earlier, in 1883.

 In January 1891 the inn and cottages, with the surrounding land, were sold at an auction conducted in Stockport by George R. Brady; the buyer was brewer Daniel Clifton (see left hand column.)
 The 1891 census shows a new Innkeeper, Pennell Wood, born in Saddleworth, Yorkshire, a former railway station inspector, had taken over as tenant.
 This newspaper photograph, published in 1952, is said to show the pub and cottages as they were in 1894, with the pump in the foreground.
 [Contents]

-The postcard appears to date from soon after 1901; the sign board in the garden to the left announces Carlton House school (see below).
+The postcard appears to date from c.1906; the sign board in the garden to the left announces Carlton House school (see below).
 By that date, new houses had been built around the inn, becoming 220-226 Bramhall Lane and the older houses round the corners on newly-created Ashfield and Barnfield Roads.
-The tall house on the extreme right is 107 The Crescent, built 1898; the house with windows facing the camera, and the ones beyond on Bramhall Lane no longer exist in 2019, having been replaced by modern blocks of flats.
+The tall house on the extreme right is 107 The Crescent, built 1898; the house with windows facing the camera, and the ones beyond on Bramhall Lane no longer exist, having been replaced by modern blocks of flats.
 The land in the right foreground was still an open field at the time of the picture, and remained so until sold for housing development as part of Samuel Kay's estate in 1927.